gibbok/notes-web-vitals/README.md

 Core Web Vitals are subset of Web Vitals that apply to all web pages, with the aim to measure:

-- loading
+- Loading.
-- interactivity
+- Interactivity.
-- visual stability
+- Visual stability.

 ## Important metrics